kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

     The fsnotify plugin will tie up the current terminal window from here on out.

+    The VirtualBox application should show that a new VM was created and is running.

-## 3. Testing the Environment
+## 3. Testing a Rails App

-1. Open a second terminal window (or tab) and change directory (using the `cd` command) to the `workspace` folder to continue running additional commands below.
+1. To log into the Linux VM, open a second terminal window (or tab) and change directory (using the `cd` command) to the `workspace` folder.

-1. To SSH into the Linux VM, run the following command:
+    Then, SSH into the VM by entering the following command:

     `vagrant ssh`